stevenhwu/stevenhwu.github.io/index.md

 hero_height: is-medium
 title: Computational Agronomy Lab
 subtitle: A dry lab focus on computational methods for agriculture and evolutionary biology.
+hide_footer: true
 ---

-Steven Wu is an Assistant Professor in the [Department of Agronomy](http://www.agron.ntu.edu.tw/) at [N ational Taiwan University](https://www.ntu.edu.tw/english/).
+Steven Wu is an Assistant Professor in the [Department of Agronomy](http://www.agron.ntu.edu.tw/) at [National Taiwan University](https://www.ntu.edu.tw/english/).
 My primary research interests are developing statistical and computational models to address challenges in evolution and agriculture using large datasets.

 Primary research topics;
 - Plant and soil microbiome interaction